 Type of Civil Work

-General earthworks and drainage carry lower premiums than roading, bridge construction, or work near waterways.
-Projects involving deep excavation, work near underground services, or traffic management on live roads attract higher premiums due to increased risk.
+General earthworks and drainage carry lower premiums than road construction, bridge building, or work near waterways.
+Projects involving deep excavation, work adjacent to underground services, or traffic management on live roads attract higher premiums due to increased risk.

 💰